aileenpeeka/polygon-coloring-unet/README.md

 # Ayna ML Assignment - Polygon Segmentation with Color Conditioning

 This project implements a UNet-based deep learning model for polygon segmentation with color conditioning.
-The model takes an input image and a color condition to generate a segmented output where polygons are colored according to the specified condition.
+The model takes an input image and a color name and generates an output where polygons are filled with the specified color.
 ## 🏗️ Architecture

 ### UNet Model